19 min read

 Business Model & Monetisation

-• Cost-based pricing is a straightforward mark-up on the cost of the product, but doesn’t truly reflect what customers are willing to pay.
+• Cost-based pricing: This is the simplest approach—take the cost of making the product and add a margin on top.
+It ensures profitability but doesn’t necessarily reflect what customers are willing to pay.

 Marketing & Sales